Why Life Can’t Be Simpler

 “Simple rules are shortcut strategies that save time and effort by focusing our attention and simplifying the way we process information.
 The rules aren’t universal— they’re tailored to the …

-Checklists establish a higher level of baseline performance. *** A useful reminder from Atul Gawande, in The Checklist Manifesto: In a complex environment, experts are up against two main …
+Checklists establish a higher level of baseline performance. *** A helpful reminder from Atul Gawande in The Checklist Manifesto: In a complex environment, experts are up against two main …

 “There certainly have been many new things in the world of visualization; but unless you know its history, everything might seem novel.” — Michael Friendly *** It’s tempting to consider information …